undefinedDarkness/undefineddarkness.github.io/README.md

 <summary>Reasoning</summary>

-Because I like it this way, and I learnt something making them (mostly how to make bad regex but minor details >:) ) Most SSG's I have tried (tho I havent tried many) - make me feel limited and I cant figure out a way to do it withuot breaking the
+Because I like it this way, and I learnt something making them (mostly how to make bad regex but minor details >:) ) Most SSG's I have tried (tho I have not tried many) - make me feel limited and I cant figure out a way to do it withuot breaking the
 SSG's structure - they also have a super complicated themeing setup and generally force you to do things *their* way.
-I like to think toad doesnt do this since it is just one plaintext file and everything can be modified to fit your needs perfectly
+I like to think toad does not do this since it is just one plain text file and everything can be modified to fit your needs perfectly

 Pond I made because I was unhappy with how markdown handles newlines and wanted some more customization over how my format generated html.
-Its really simple to extend and its entire syntax can be changed by modifying 2 files: `pond.sh` & `backend-web.sh` I plan to allow pond to generate Manpages at some point but that is in the far future.
+Its really simple to extend and its entire syntax can be changed by modifying 2 files: `pond.sh` & `backend-web.sh` I plan to allow pond to generate Man pages at some point but that is in the far future.

 </details>